Importance of SMS Performance Monitoring Dashboards

 - Going from Reactive to Predictive Risk Management in Aviation SMS

 In some aviation SMS software programs, such as SMS Pro, departments are different from divisions.
 A division is a larger organizational unit made up of smaller functional units typically called departments.
 If your operation has more than one division, the "Issues by Department" chart will look different for each Division, as each division has its own set of Departments, some of which may be unique.

-How This Performance Monitoring Chart Relate to SMS Requirements?
+How Does This Performance Monitoring Chart Relate to SMS Requirements?

-One of the fantastic things about this chart is that is touches on a couple of the aviation SMS' four pillars.
+One of the fantastic things about this chart is that it touches on a couple of the aviation SMS' four pillars.